A Legendary Navigating Star – Lt. Harry P. McLean Connor

 Trans-Atlantic success, once again, a well-dressed Harry can be seen sporting his Longines Weems after landing in Croydon with the Canadian Errol Boyd in October 1930.

 Harry’s navigational pursuits continued, and he was later recommended by Harold Gatty, the man Lindbergh described as the Prince of Navigators, to join Howard Hughes as a pilot and navigator aboard his record breaking 1938 Round the world flight in a modified Lockheed Super Electra 14-N2.
 The plane was offered free of charge to Hughes because of the publicity it would generate.
 The voyage set off from Brooklyn’s Floyd Bennett Field in July 1938, flying some 23800km with a flight time of 71hours at an average speed of 206 miles per hour.
-It bettered Wiley Post’s incredible July 1933 solo flight time by an incredible three days and 23 hours 33 minutes.
+It bettered Wiley Post’s incredible July 1933 solo flight time by an incredible three days, twenty three hours, and thirty three minutes.

 Harry P. Maclean Connor navigator and pilot Howard Hughes Round the world record 1938